 We have, in fact, a unique opportunity to transform the

 present groaning and travail into the birth pangs of a

 new way of living together, bonded together in love,

 relationship with the natural world, our common home.

 Each class has produced a beautiful piece of artwork in response to the Laudato Si anniversary prayer.

 The Mini Vinnies and Chaplaincy team planted our prayer garden with our RE governor, Mrs. Lyth.

 Statements To Live By

-In school, we will ask God to help us make good choices and we will think of ways we can live out this week’s statement.
+In school and at home, we will ask God to help us make good choices and we will think of ways we can live out this week’s statement.